drros84/coal_dp_app/app/about.md

 **Motivation**

-In 2011, one member of our group was working for the Mozambican Ministry of Planning and Development and was tasked with predicting government revenue from the nascent coal-mining industry.
+In 2011 $\epsilon$, one member of our group was working for the Mozambican Ministry of Planning and Development and was tasked with predicting government revenue from the nascent coal-mining industry.
 This example uses this scenario as a backdrop for creating a dynamic programming algorithm to model the optimal behaviour of mining companies starting mining operations in Mozambique.

 **Background**